 Wilmar is a tiny city located in the state of Arkansas.
 With a population of 383 people and just one neighborhood, Wilmar is the 257th largest community in Arkansas.

-Unlike some cities, Wilmar isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wilmar are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wilmar is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Wilmar is a city of service providers, managers, and professionals.
 There are especially a lot of people living in Wilmar who work in healthcare suport services (25.95%), management occupations (12.66%), and food service (9.49%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Wilmar has relatively fewer families with younger children, and/or college students.
 Combined, this makes Wilmar a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.